Botanical Name: Ficus elastica

 Just like many other plants in the Moraceae family, this one doesn't like to be moved around.
 Sudden changes in temperature and light may cause rubber plant to drop its leaves, although it's not as fussy as its cousin, the weeping fig.

-Repot in spring only when its roots fill the pot -- it likes to be slightly pot-bound.
+Repot in spring only when its roots fill the pot -- rubber plant likes to be slightly pot-bound.
 Use a container with drainage holes to prevent overwatering.
 Never repot a plant that's shedding its leaves, which will make the problem worse.

 Water regularly to keep it healthy.
 Leaves that turn yellow and fall off are a sign that it's overwatered.
 However, it's perfectly natural for older, lower leaves turn yellow, then brown and eventually fall off.

 Watch for sooty mold.
 It's not a disease; this black dusty mold grows on leaves covered by the honeydew excreted by sap-sucking insects, such as scale.
 You can remove it by simply wiping off the affected leaves with mild soapy water.

 Keep leaves dust-free and shiny by gently wiping them off with a damp cloth.
 Young leaves are easily damaged; bending or scraping foliage will scar them for life.